 - Once they’ve made that decision, they can proceed to checkout.
 If they choose not to make a purchase, they can close out of the pop-up window without having to leave your website.

-Shoppable video content lends itself more to eCommerce businesses than companies with expensive items.
-So, if your business sells anything from clothing to home decor or even electronics, then you should definitely start using them.
+Shoppable video content lends itself more to eCommerce businesses than companies that need to rely on high-ticket digital marketing to sell their most expensive products.
+So, if your business sells anything from clothing to home decor or even electronics, then you should definitely incorporate shoppable ads into your online video advertising strategy.

 3. Fewer YouTube Embeds On Webpages